1. Introduction and Scope

 Human errors, hacker attacks and system malfunctions could cause great financial damage and may jeopardize our company’s reputation.

 For this reason, we have implemented a number of security measures.
 We have also prepared instructions that may help mitigate security risks.
 We have outlined both provisions in this policy.
 This policy applies to all our employees, contractors, volunteers and anyone who has permanent or temporary access to our systems and hardware.
-Confidential date is secret and valuable and all employees are obliged to protect this date.
+Confidential data is secret and valuable and all employees are obliged to protect this data.
 Our policy documents are designed to give all employees, contractors and others accessing this information, instructions on how to avoid security breaches.

 2. Protect Personal and Company Devices